Host A Virtual Letter Writing Party

 - Sign up for a Vote Forward account as soon as possible.
 It may take several days for approval.

 - Create an event listing for your virtual party here to allow folks to RSVP.
-Please create a virtual letter writing party on Mobilize America each time you host a party so we can prepare to have enough names for you and your volunteers.
+If you are part of Swing Left's college program, post your event here.
+Please create a letter writing party on Mobilize each time you host a party so we can prepare to have enough names for you and your volunteers.

 - Print the letters you plan to write during the party and learn the letter writing process.
-You can walk through how to write letters at Swing Left’s Write Letters from Home.
+You can walk through how to write letters on Vote Forward’s How-To page.

 - Begin recruiting your friends and your network to join you.